Quantization Backdoors to Deep Learning Commercial Frameworks: Post-Training Quantization Backdoor

 {\bf Constraining Scale Factor.} Furthermore, the quantization constant scale factor $S$ plays a decisive role in parameter quantization, in particular, during the float-32 emulation process.
-Although we restrict its update in \autoref{eq:quantization loss}, it is far from sufficient and will still cause small changes in scale.
-However, even small changes will cause affine mapping values of the model parameters to produce large fluctuations in a float-32 format, so we set $\varepsilon_2$ to 0 to force the fine-tuned model $M_{\rm rm}$ to be consistent with the $scale$ of each layer of the backdoored model $M_{\rm bd}$ using the projection operator $P_{l_{\infty}}(S_{bd}, 0)$.
+Without constraining, it will cause small changes in scale.
+However, even small changes will cause affine mapping values of the model parameters to produce large fluctuations in a float-32 format, so we set $\varepsilon_2$ to 0 to force the fine-tuned model $M_{\rm rm}$ to be consistent with the $scale$ of each layer of the backdoored model $M_{\rm bd}$ using the projection operator $P_{l_{\infty}}(S_{\rm bd}, 0)$.

 In summary, the objective loss function $L_{\rm rm}$ is formulated as follows: